 A note about the copywriting examples shown

-Keep in mind, however, that many of my examples will be brief (to keep this article a reasonable length) but these same formulas can be used in any setting—from a singular subject line to an entire email sales funnel.
+Keep in mind, however, that many of my examples will be brief, but these same formulas can be used in any setting—from a singular email subject line to a social media caption.

 It’s also important to note, if you’re not comfortable with copywriting, there are lots of freelancers out there who live and breathe copywriting every day.